 - H.R.
 218 would allow a deduction for amounts paid for health insurance and prescription drug costs of individuals. - H.R.
-2176 would provide a 100 percent deduction for the health insurance costs of individuals. - H.R.
+2176 would provide a 100% deduction for the health insurance costs of individuals. - H.R.
 2089, H.R.
-765, and S. 160 would allow individuals a refundable credit against income tax for the purchase of private health insurance, subject to income and other limitations. - H.R.
+765, S. 4 and S. 160 would allow individuals a refundable credit against income tax for the purchase of private health insurance, subject to income and other limitations. - S. 1573 would amend the Internal Revenue Code to encourage funding of collectively bargained retiree health care benefits. - H.R.
 1872 and S. 978 would provide tax incentives for the purchase of qualified health insurance.